majdalsado/majdalsado.github.io/all_collections/_posts/2023-05-01-3-ways-i-used-ai-to-build-non-ai.md

 Enter colive values, an idea I had for a platform where modern remote workers can find communities to stay in that align with their values and interests.
 A project I've been interested in for a while, but never had the time to seriously look into.

-The story of how that idea came to fruitition and how I validated it is for another time.
+The story of how that idea came to fruition and how I validated it is for another time.

 #### Today I'd like to share 3 ways I used AI to help me overcome challenges and develop colive values.